lebe-dev/config-factory/README.md

 # Config Factory

-Config files generator based on template.
+Config files generator based on template and profiles.

 ## How to use